jideshv/deeplens-hack/README.md

 This lambda runs on the deeplens camera and is responsible for the inference that detects faces in a video stream.

 For each face it detects it pushed the croped face image to S3 for further analysis

 ### rekognize emotions

 This lambda is triggered by a putObject event from the deeplens face detection lambda and calls [AWS Rekognition](https://aws.amazon.com/rekognition/) to get a list of emotions for each face.
-It then stores each emotion's probablity in a DynamoDB table
+It then stores each emotion's probablity in a DynamoDB table as well as send this to CloudWatch to show realtime data for the event.

 ## Development and Testing

 Setup your deeplens camera and create all the required IAM roles

-Create a new project using the **Face Detection** template We'll be using the prebuild model for our demo.
+Create a new project using the **Face Detection** template We'll be using the pre-built Face Recognition model from the DeepLens templates for our demo.
+Therefore, we have not included a sperate model json file since that one is available on S3.

 Then create the required resources:
 * 2 lambda functions